Olivia Culpo Gets Flirty In A Red Bikini

 Meanwhile, a fan was more interested in finding out about Olivia’s makeup regimen.

 “Beautiful.
-What do you use for your brows?” they asked.
+What do you use for your brows?” the commenter asked.

-But that’s not all, as Olivia previously posted a series of paparazzi pics.
-They all showed her rocking eye-catching and fashionable outfits.
-The first photo in the set showed the model wearing a lime green dress.
-It had long sleeves, a “v” neckline and cutouts on the side.
+Olivia previously posted a series of paparazzi pics, all showing the model rocking eye-catching, fashionable outfits.

+The first photo in the set featured her wearing a lime green dress with long sleeves, a v-shaped neckline and cutouts on the side.

-The update proved popular, with over 164,000 people stopping by to hit the like button.
+The update proved popular, with more than 164,000 people stopping by to hit the like button.